-- Make sure your doctor knows if you are breastfeeding, or if you have diabetes, Cushing's syndrome, kidney disease, or a history of blood clots.
+- Tell your doctor knows if you are breastfeeding, or if you have kidney disease, adrenal problems, cancer, Cushing's syndrome, diabetes, an infection, stomach problems, or a history of blood clots.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing